arms3/portfolio/README.md

 ## About Me
 I enjoy data, technology, and whisky.
-The following are some personal projects that loosely follow that theme.
+The following are some personal projects that loosely follow those themes.

 ## Whisky Investor | [link](https://whisky-invest.herokuapp.com/)
 ![image](whisky.png)